LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

    single: data store; in-memory
    single: data store; persistent

-In our work so far we have been using an in-application data store, in the form of the class ``EventData``.
+In our work so far, we have been using an in-application data store, in the form of the class ``EventData``.
 This is an **in-memory data store**.
 I keeps track of new events using a C# data structure, which gets deleted from memory every time the app shuts down.
 With EF, we can create a **persistent data store**.
 A persistent data store retains data even when an app shuts down.

 Creating a ``DbContext``
 ^^^^^^^^^^^^^^^^^^^^^^^^